 The security of strategic UAE infrastructure is of paramount concern not only to the country but for the entire world.
 For instance, Dubai International Airport is today the second busiest international airport in the world, serving over 220 destinations and 130 airlines that carried over 66 million passengers in 2013.

 Certainly the UAE’s efforts in combating cyber crime are the most sophisticated in the region.
 The UAE government’s emphasis on cyber security is part of a broader homeland security enhancement policy much of which is unknown to the general public.
+However, the public can follow a guide like the Ultimate IT Security Checklist for 2021, if they want to take steps to protect themselves and their companies from cyber attacks.

 Although these threats carry the label ‘cyber’ they are in fact very real.
 The UAE general public ought to not only rely on the government to prevent and protect UAE internet users from malicious cyber activity but also make sure that it remains vigilant against all forms of very real cyber threats.